prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

     Ideally a commit message should be 50 character long.
 This is because when you log (`git log`), long commits title gets truncated, loosing the context.

+1. **Have description for commits with complex or critical changes**

     Commit message (in case of larger/important commits) should explain the changes in multiple paragraphs.